 One might anticipate that Texas residents would age quicker since they’re located so far South, but three cities in Texas landed in our top 10 spots for cities you’re least likely to age quickly in: Austin, Houston, and Dallas.
 In fact, Houston has a UV index of 3, but 31% of Houston’s population reports wearing sunscreen and there are only 16 tanning beds per capita.

-We hope this ranking is found to be helpful, especially for those age-conscious folks deciding where to lay down roots next or even for those deciding where they may want to retire.
+We hope this ranking of U.S cities is found to be helpful, especially for those age-conscious folks deciding where to lay down roots next or even for those deciding where they may want to retire.
 We would also like to offer our help in determining if you are eligible to sell your life insurance policy and if this would be the right decision for you and your family.